Intuitive SEO Copywriting

 The Meta Description

 If you’re interested in improving your search traffic, carefully crafting your meta descriptions is an art you need to master.
-Meta descriptions can heavily influence click-through-rate (the number of people who see and click on your link).
+Meta descriptions can heavily influence click-through rate (the number of people who see and click on your link).
 Meta descriptions help both search engines and people understand what your page is about on search results pages and every meta description represents another opportunity for your web page to stand out against the rest.

 Like the title tag, the meta description is designed to describe a single page.
-Ideally, this means every page on your website should have a unique description.
+Ideally, this means every page on your website should have a unique meta description.

-Use a Call-to-Action
+Hot Tip: Use a Call-to-Action

 Ask your users to do something and you will increase your click-through-rate.